akoidan/vue-webpack-typescript/README.md

 - stylelint-webpack-plugin (during webpack build find all the css and lints it via stylelint)
 - speed-measure-webpack-plugin shows information about compilation speed.
 Helps to find out why compilation goes slow.
 - babel, babel transpiles code into compatible with any browser, making instabul (code coverage) work and adding any additional features babel preset introduce [here's why you need babel with ts](https://iamturns.com/typescript-babel/)
+- @typescript-eslint/eslint-plugin, @typescript-eslint/parser are required to run eslint on ts files
+- eslint parser check [.eslintrc.json](.eslintrc.json) for set of rules
+- @typescript-eslint/eslint-plugin-tslint tslint are required to run tslint-microsoft-contrib rules

 ## Configuration
  - Every vue component has injected `.$logger` object, to log something to console use `this.logger.log('Hello {}', {1:'world'})();` Note calling function again in the end.
 Logger is disabled for production.
 For more info visit [lines-logger](https://github.com/akoidan/lines-logger)